JustMoney app

 Alternatives to personal loans

-• An overdraft facility.
-This is a flexible credit option linked to your bank account that allows you to borrow money when your balance is low, up to a set limit based on your creditworthiness.
-It’s useful for short-term financial needs.
+• An overdraft.
+This is a credit limit linked to your bank account that lets you borrow money when your balance is low or depleted.
+It’s good for short-term needs.

 • A credit card.
-This option allows you to borrow funds from your card issuer to pay for purchases.
-It works with major payment networks, such as Visa, Mastercard, and American Express and is accepted worldwide.
+A credit card allows you to borrow money to pay for purchases.
+It works via major payment networks worldwide, such as Visa, Mastercard, and American Express.

 • An employee or salary advance.
-This is money advanced to you by your employer before you earn it, and is deducted from your future wages or salary.
-It’s different from a loan since it’s an early payment of your salary.
+Your employer may agree to advance part of your salary or wages before payday.
+The amount you borrow will be deducted from your next salary.
+It’s different from a loan since it’s regarded as an early part-payment of your salary.

 • A payday loan.
-This is a short-term, unsecured loan taken out against your income.
-You’re expected to partially or fully repay the loan by your next payday.
-Payday loans have a bad reputation, because the associated fees and interest rate can be very high.
-They can also be abused – if your creditor requires you to sign a contract agreeing that your company’s payroll department may deduct instalments from your salary, this is a red flag.
+This is a short-term, unsecured loan taken out against your income, which must be repaid (in part or in full) by your next payday.
+Payday loans have a bad reputation as fees and interest rates can be high.
+They can also be abused, and may be offered by unscrupulous lenders.

 Personal loan tips

-• Do I really need a personal loan?
-Consider alternatives such as an overdraft, credit card, or selling assets to free up cash.
-Avoid borrowing for luxuries or holidays.
+• Do I really need a loan?
+Perhaps you can consider another option, such as a side hustle, or selling unwanted items.
+Never borrow for luxuries or holidays.

-• Can I get the amount I need for my purposes?
+• Can I get the amount I need?
 Borrow only what you need, since extra credit may come with higher costs.

-• Which lender is right for me?
-Look for the best rates and terms.
+• Which lender is best?
+Compare interest rates and loan terms.
 If you plan to repay early, check for penalties – some lenders charge fees for early settlement.

-• You can only get a personal loan with a perfect credit record.
-You don’t need a perfect credit record to get a personal loan.
-Some lenders offer loans to people with fair or even poor credit scores, but terms vary widely.
+• You need a perfect credit score to get a loan.
+Not true.
+Some lenders will extend loans to people with lower credit scores, but the terms will vary.

 Here are some tips for savvy money management:

-• Pay extra when possible.
-Make extra payments to reduce your debt faster.
+• Pay extra if you can.
+This will help you reduce your debt faster.

-The importance of maintaining a good credit history
+The importance of maintaining a good credit score

-Having a good credit score means you’re considered trustworthy and able to repay a loan.
-This opens doors to financial opportunities, such as buying a home, getting an education, or starting a business.
+Having a good credit score means you can be trusted to repay a loan.
+This opens doors to financial opportunities, such as buying a home, acquiring an education, or starting a business.

-A good credit score can also help you save money by helping you to secure better loan terms.
+A good credit score can also help you save money by enabling you to secure better loan terms.
 Who doesn’t like having extra cash in their pocket?

-It is a good idea to maintain a good credit history – but if your credit score is low, you can take steps to improve it, by:
+If your credit score is low, however, you can take steps to improve it by:

-• Making payments on time and in full
+• Paying your instalments on time and in full

 • Limiting your credit use to avoid high-interest debt